slavikdev/ml-runbook/README.md

 # ML Runbook

 Collection of solutions for common ML problems.
-Contributions welcome :)
+Contributions are welcome :)

 ## Dataset